SigurdST/emotion_recognition/REPORT.md

 ### Data Exploration

 The AESDD consists of 605 audio files, categorized into five emotions: angry, disgust, fear, happy, and sad.
+All the files have a sampling rate of 44100 Hz.

 I began by importing the audio files and used the `librosa` package to analyze their characteristics and visualize their waveforms.